tlvince/portfolio-projects/metal-militia.md

 **Metal Militia** was a band community website.

 Co-formed with Robert Hicks in 2005, we created a web portal for bands in the local area.
-With as many as 20 bands in its hayday, we provided shared web hosting, design and a forum, building a strong community for music discussion.
+With as many as 20 bands in its heyday, we provided shared web hosting, design and a forum, building a strong community for music discussion.

 The project initiated my love for web development.
 From humble beginnings with